AP FACT CHECK: Rep. Kevin Cramer did drive 2,300 miles

 North Dakota Democrats are criticizing Republican Senate candidate Kevin Cramer for reimbursing himself and his wife Kris for 3,000 miles worth of mileage on the campaign trail this year.
 In a statement last week, the state party attacked Cramer for what they called “implausible” mileage reimbursements.
-Democrats also created a video game called “Crooked Cramer’s Road Trip,” which features an animation of Cramer driving in a pickup truck.
+The North Dakota Democratic-Nonpartisan League Party also created a video game called “Crooked Cramer’s Road Trip,” which features an animation of Cramer driving in a pickup truck.
 The claims were made just days after David Thompson, a Democrat running for North Dakota attorney general, filed a complaint with the Federal Election Commission over Cramer’s campaign finance reports.

 Cramer is challenging Democratic incumbent Sen. Heidi Heitkamp in what is expected to be one of the most competitive races in the nation.